wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/README.md

 Assuming you have a DC/OS cluster up and running you want to [install a user-specific Marathon instance](https://docs.mesosphere.com/manage-service/marathon/) that acts as the deployment and upgrade platform for any new versions of the Docker images created by Jenkins:

     $ dcos package install marathon
-    We recommend a minimum of one node with at least 2 CPU shares and 1GB of RAM available for the Marathon DCOS Service.
+    We recommend a minimum of one node with at least 2 CPU shares and 1GB of RAM available for the Marathon DC/OS Service.
     Continue installing? [yes/no] yes
-    Installing Marathon app for package [marathon] version [0.15.3] Marathon DCOS Service has been successfully installed!
+    Installing Marathon app for package [marathon] version [0.15.3] Marathon DC/OS Service has been successfully installed!

     	Documentation: https://mesosphere.github.io/marathon
     	Issues: https:/github.com/mesosphere/marathon/issue